 Another way Squeeze Marketing highlights their agency's value is by reporting on metrics a client hasn’t signed up for (yet) as a way to passively upsell.

 Sometimes, a client has multiple agencies running different parts of a campaign for them at once.
-But when Squeeze Marketing is hired to run their Google ads, for example, Gasser requests every possible data source he can get like Facebook, Instagram, etc.
+But when Squeeze Marketing is hired to run and optimize their Google ads campaigns, for example, Gasser requests every possible data source he can get like Facebook, Instagram, etc.

 “Clients realize that Squeeze is the one that is effectively reporting in a way that allows them to assess other agency's work as well.
 And often times they realize that we find the best solution for them to drive their revenue up as fast as possible,” Gasser describes.